circleci/circleci-docs/README.md

 ### `/src-js` - Javascript Files

-Some JavaScript files that make use of webpack to build a bundled Javascript file that eventually gets loaded into Jekyll.
+Some JavaScript files that make use of Webpack  and bundles a Javascript file that eventually gets loaded into Jekyll.
 Our JavaScript files are splintered between Jekyll's assets folder and here.
-We should be navigating toward one solution that will eventually solve this.
+We should be navigating toward one solution that will eventually aggregate all JS source code in one place.

 ### `/src-shared` - Shared Assets with circleci.com

-This is a git sub-module for shared content with the main [CircleCI website.](https://circleci.com/docs/).
+This is a *git sub-module* for shared content with the main [CircleCI website](https://circleci.com/docs/).
 The `js` folder within is symlinked into Jekyll's assets folder for JavaScript.
-Eventually, the JS here could be integrated with a better JS bundle solution per above.
+Eventually, the JS here could/should be integrated with a better JS bundle solution per above.
+Please see the [local development](./docs/local-development.md) guide for more information about pulling in the updates for the sub-module.

 ### Server Documentation

 Docs for CircleCI Server Administration are built in a slightly different way;
-please refer to the [server built documentation](./docs/server-docs.md).
+please refer to the [server built documentation](./docs/server-docs.md)

 ## License Information
 Documentation (guides, references, and associated images) is licensed as